graviton-browser/graviton-browser/TESTS.md

       Start Graviton GUI.
 Now from the command line run `graviton --background-update` and check the log file to ensure it updated you to the latest version of tictactoe.
 Start the app in the GUI ensure it's now the latest version.

+# Next steps to improve testing

+1. Implement or find a recording HTTP proxy that can simulate errors and slowness.
+WireMock isn't quite there for us, I could never make its browser proxy mode really work.
+Make recordings of installing various apps.
+The manual test cases should now be executable entirely offline.
+2. Write an integration test tool that verifies, given a random/clean cache directory:
+   * the CLI tool can be used to install and run basic programs
+   * when run against the proxy recordings
+3. Write a basic TestFX test that generates a clean cache directory and installs/runs TicTacToe from the proxy recordings.
+4. Extend the test to ensure that the clear cache function works.